 Sit with that for a moment.
 Imagine what you’re feeling is landing in your stomach, and feels heavy, like a giant bowling ball.

 Take a deep breath into your stomach.
-(You can’t actually breathe with your stomach, but when you take a breath, imagine pure, clean air or energy coming in, and send it down to that body part.)
-Feel the energy, light, or fresh air move into that space.
+Imagine pure, clean air or energy coming in, and send it down to that body part.
 Then breathe out, imagining darkness, smog, tension, or negativity leaving that space through the breath.

 Do you still feel that in your stomach?
 Did it dissipate?
-Or did it move to another body part?
-How does the emotion feel now–is it just as present, did it grow stronger, or does it feel less intense?
-Repeat the process a few times, and notice how your body responds every time you sit deeper into that emotion.
+Did it move to another body part?
+How does the emotion feel now?
+Is it just as present, did it grow stronger, or does it feel less intense?
+Repeat the process a few times, and notice how your body responds every time you sink deeper into the breath.

 It might even help to use the body parts to describe how you’re feeling.
 If you feel it in your stomach, you might say, “I feel sick that…” If you feel it in your heart, you might say, “My heart is sinking that…” If you feel it in your muscles, you might say, “I feel tense and defensive about…”